helloextend/salesforce-commerce-cloud/README.md

 </p>

 ## The latest version
-The latest version of this cartridge is xx.xx.xx
+The latest version of this cartridge is v2022_08

 ## Company Overview